Breffni Park: Allianz National League

-In 2004, Breffni Park hosted a Division 1B match between Cavan and Armagh which Cavan won convincingly by a scoreline of 3–12 to 0–8.
+In 2004, Breffni Park hosted a Division 1B match between Cavan and Armagh which Cavan won convincingly by 3–12 to 0–8.
 Armagh were winners of the All-Ireland Senior Football Championship 2002 and runners-up in the All-Ireland Senior Football Championship 2003.

 Breffni Park was chosen to host the 2006 Division Two Final of the Allianz National League between Donegal and Louth.
 There was controversy when Donegal's manager Brian McIver was upset as he thought the game should have been played at Croke Park in Dublin.
 McIver said: "It defies logic and I think the sponsors might have something to say about it as well.
 It's very strange that the finals can suddenly be moved from Croke Park. [...]
 The National League is the second biggest competition in the GAA and the finals should be staged at Croke Park".
 The GAA claimed it was due to "the geographic considerations in respect of the four Division One semi-finalists".
 Donegal's semi-final defeat of Westmeath had also taken place at Breffni Park.

 Hurling

 National Hurling League

 Two of the National Hurling League Finals were played at Kingspan Breffni Park on 2 May 2009.
-These were the Division Three A Final between Meath versus Kildare and the Division Four Final between Monaghan versus Sligo.
+These were the Division Three A Final between Meath and Kildare and the Division Four Final between Monaghan and Sligo.

 International rules football

 Breffni Park hosted the first test in the 2006 Ladies' International Rules Series between Ireland and Australia.
 This was the first test between the two teams.
 Ireland beat Australia by 134–15.
-It also hosted the first test during the 2013 International Rules Series.
+The venue also hosted the first test during the 2013 International Rules Series.